hairui19/SceneCoordinator/README.md

     }
 }
 ```
-Note: you don't have to create `Nav` and `Tab` sceneTypes.
-They are defined by `SceneCoordinator` framework by default to perform
+_Note1: you don't have to create `Nav` and `Tab` sceneTypes.
+They are defined by `SceneCoordinator` framework by default to perform _**

+_Note2: The framework gets the UIViewControllers from storyboard via their IDs, so please name every UIViewController's storyboardID the same as the class name _**

 - `dismiss` function for `Nav`
 - `selectTab` function for `Tab`